Vikas-Prince/csi-devops-pharma-app/docs/pipeline-implementation.md

 #### Bypassing Sonar Quality Gates (For Testing Only)

-For the purpose of this demonstration, I will temporarily bypass the SonarQube Quality Gates.
+For the purpose of this demonstration and for the testing purpose i developed this application So, I will temporarily bypass the SonarQube Quality Gates.
 This is NOT recommended for production environments but allows us to proceed with the pipeline's subsequent stages for testing.

 ![sonar-checks-pass](../snapshots/sonar-passed.jpg)